Interactive SQL Import parses your SQL query and transforms it into a set of views, dimensions, and data entities.

 WHEREclause when querying a table with a wildcard.
 For more on querying wildcard tables with

 _TABLE_SUFFIX, please see this BigQuery documentation.

-After a SQL query is imported, a draft is generated.
-You can update the draft by adding a name, description, etc.
+After a SQL query is imported, a "Pending" entity is created.
+You can find the entities in the "Pending" tab of your Catalog.
+If you select a pending entity, you can update it by adding a name, description, etc.

-In order to submit a draft for review all validation issues have to be resolved.
-Validation warnings will not prevent draft submission; however, we do recommend investigating the cause of validation warnings.
+To publish an entity, all validation issues (like the name of an entity needing to be in snake case format) have to be resolved.
+Validation warnings (like the existence of a similar view) will not prevent publication; however, we do recommend investigating the cause of validation warnings.

 Once an entity is published, it is added to the catalog, where others can view its lineage and query it.